MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: Mathematical Links of MCbiF to Other Methods

-If, on the other hand, $\theta$ is non-hierarchical, triangle 0-conflicts can lead to violations of the (strong) triangle inequality: \begin{proposition} The triplet $x,y,z\in X$ leads to a triangle 0-conflict in $[s,t]$ iff $x,y,z$ violate the strong triangle inequality for $D_{\theta,s}$, i.e., $D_{\theta,s}(x,z)>\max(D_{\theta,s}(x,y),D_{\theta,s}(y,z))$. \end{proposition} See Appendix~\ref{appx:proofs_5} for a proof and Fig.~\ref{fig:multistep_conflicts}a for an illustration.
+When $s=0$, this recovers the standard matrix of first-merge times $D_\theta:=D_{\theta,0}$ in Section~\ref{sec:related_work}.
+If $\theta$ is hierarchical, i.e., an agglomerative dendrogram, then $D_{\theta}$ is an ultrametric, as it fulfils the \textit{strong triangle inequality}: $D_\theta(x,z)\le \max\left(D_\theta(x,y),D_\theta(x,z)\right)$ $\forall x,y,z\in X$.
+From Corollary~\ref{cor:hf0_hierarchy} we have that the number of branches in the agglomerative dendrogram at level $t$, which is given by $|\theta(t)|$, is equal to $\mathrm{HF}_0(s,t)$ for any $s \le t$.
+Hence, $\mathrm{HF}_0(s,t)$ contains the same information as the ultrametric in the hierarchical case, see~ \cite{schindlerAnalysingMultiscaleClusterings2025} and Proposition~\ref{prop:VR_first_merge_times}.
+If, on the other hand, $\theta$ is non-hierarchical, triangle 0-conflicts can lead to violations of the (strong) triangle inequality. \begin{proposition} The triplet $x,y,z\in X$ leads to a triangle 0-conflict in $[s,t]$ iff $x,y,z$ violate the strong triangle inequality for $D_{\theta,s}$, i.e., $D_{\theta,s}(x,z)>\max(D_{\theta,s}(x,y),D_{\theta,s}(y,z))$. \end{proposition} See Appendix~\ref{appx:proofs_5} for a proof and Fig.~\ref{fig:multistep_conflicts}a for an illustration.
 Proposition~\ref{prop:0_conflict_triangle_ineq} shows that $\bar c_0(\theta)$ measures how much the ultrametric property of $D_\theta$ is violated.
 Recall that $D_{\theta,s}$ is a \textit{dissimilarity measure} that can be used to define a filtration~\citep{chazalPersistenceStabilityGeometric2014}.
-Next, we show that the 0-dimensional MPH of MCbiF corresponds to the 0-dimensional MPH of a Rips-based bifiltration constructed from $D_{\theta,s}$.
+We show in Proposition~\ref{prop:VR_first_merge_times} in Appendix~\ref{appx:proofs_5} that the 0-dimensional MPH of MCbiF corresponds to the 0-dimensional MPH of the \textit{Merge-Rips bifiltration} constructed from $D_{\theta,s}$.
+In the hierarchical case, the Merge-Rips bifiltration has trivial 1-dimensional MPH, as $D_\theta$ fulfils the strong triangle inequality, and is thus equivalent to the MCbiF, whose 1-dimensional MPH is also trivial in the hierarchical case, see Proposition~\ref{prop:1-conflict}.